-It is just too easy to take each piece of advice or news at face value and avoid spending the time doing research on their own.
+It is just too easy to take each piece of advice or news at face value and avoid spending time doing research on their own.

 This especially true in the case of conglomerates such as GE where there are many different independently operating units that each contribute to the company as a whole (which is one of the reasons why this specific company was used as the feature in the article).

-Simply because one unit in particular is struggling, the rest of the units may be operating at optimal efficiency but the focus is always going to be on the bad news.
+Simply because one unit, in particular, is struggling, the rest of the units may be operating at optimal efficiency but the focus is always going to be on the bad news.